w3c/wai-intro-wcag/content/wcag3-intro.md

 **Status:**  W3C Accessibility Guidelines (WCAG) 3 is currently an early Working Draft with limited sections for review.

-## WCAG 2 and 3: Better, Similar, Different {#compare}
+## Better, Similar, Different {#compare}

 WCAG 3 is intended to be **better** than previous versions.
 It strives to:
 * be easier to understand and use
 * cover more user needs, including more needs of people with cognitive disabilities
-* provide a conformance model that better supports users and organizations _(that is, owners/developers of websites, etc.)_
+* provide a [conformance model](#model) that better supports users and organizations _(that is, owners/developers of websites, etc.)_

 WCAG 3 is **similar** to previous versions in some ways.
 It has:
-* the same goal of providing guidance on making technology accessible to people with disabilities
+* the same goal of providing guidance on making websites, apps, etc. accessible to people with disabilities
 * similar fundamental and specific accessibility requirements

 WCAG 3 is **different** from previous versions.
 It has: